sudo-self/Rpi-shairport-sync/TROUBLESHOOTING.md

   Subdevice #0: subdevice #0
 ````

-or look at your exisiting '/etc/asound.conf' file, which may look something like this
+or look at your existing '/etc/asound.conf' file, which may look something like this

 ````
 pcm.!default {